 This conversation marked a turning point in her life.
 Amna decided to continue studying and practicing and applied, then, for a cooking course at the Abu Korkas Hotel Training Center, following in her partner’s footsteps: “I was lucky enough to be selected for the training which started at the beginning of 2024”.

-This training course is one of the actions developed within the framework of the agreement we are implementing in Upper Egypt together with the CIDEAL Foundation, in collaboration with our local partners AUEED, Enroot and KEF, and with the financial support of AECID, to promote sustainable economic and social alternatives based on tourism in this region.
+This training course is one of the actions developed within the framework of the Convenio we are implementing in Upper Egypt together with the CIDEAL Foundation, in collaboration with our local partners AUEED, Enroot and KEF, and with the financial support of AECID, to promote sustainable economic and social alternatives based on tourism in this region.

-Precisely, one of the specific objectives of this agreement is to promote training and employment opportunities in the tourism sector for women and young people through secondary technical schools in the hospitality industry, thus enabling them to acquire professional skills that will allow them to access the labor market and achieve economic independence.
+Precisely, one of the specific objectives of this Convenio is to promote training and employment opportunities in the tourism sector for women and young people through secondary technical schools in the hospitality industry, thus enabling them to acquire professional skills that will allow them to access the labor market and achieve economic independence.

 Thanks to this training program, Amna is acquiring important theoretical knowledge about cooking that she did not know before and also about baking, her favorite area, and admits “with study and practice I am becoming very good at it.”
 She has also achieved a promotion and, consequently, a salary increase in her job.